Axway/api-builder-docs/README.md

 ### Pages

-Pages, such as _API Doc & Test_ shall be written in itallic, and exactly as they appear in the UI.
+Pages, such as _API Doc & Test_ shall be written in italic, and exactly as they appear in the UI.